DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/scarred-world.md

     * Option - **Mike's Advantage**: Roll Hit Dice with *Advantage*

 ## Campaign Start
 Characters begin in ^city.FullNameLink^ as contracted members of the ^company.FullNameLink^.
 Each character must have signed the employment [**CONTRACT**](./^contract.MarkdownName^) within the last month.
-The DM will entertain all character concepts that encompass this fact.
+The DM will entertain all character concepts that encompass these facts.